Traditional Funeral Service Options

 Funeral or Memorial Service

-Although the terms “funeral service” and “memorial service” are often used interchangeably, a funeral service usually includes the presence of the casket, and is often followed by burial or cremation.
-The casket may be open or closed depending on the family’s wishes.
+A funeral service typically takes place with the casket present and is often followed by burial or cremation.
+The casket may be open or closed, depending on the wishes and comfort of the family.

 Graveside Service